unoplatform/uno/doc/articles/controls/SKCanvasElement.md

 protected abstract void RenderOverride(SKCanvas canvas, Size area);
 ```

-When adding your drawing logic in `RenderOverride` on the provided canvas, you can assume that the origin is already translated so that `0,0` is the origin of the visual, not the entire window.
+When adding your drawing logic in `RenderOverride` on the provided canvas, you can assume that the origin is already translated so that `0,0` is the origin of the element, not the entire window.
 Drawing outside this area will be clipped.

-Additionally, `SKCanvasElement` has an `Invalidate` method that can be used at any time to tell the Uno Platform runtime to redraw the visual, calling `RenderOverride` in the process.
+Additionally, `SKCanvasElement` has an `Invalidate` method that can be used at any time to tell the Uno Platform runtime to redraw the window, calling `RenderOverride` in the process.

-By default, an `SKCanvasElement` takes all the available space given to it in the `Measure` cycle.
-If you want to customize how much space the element takes, you can override its `MeasureOverride` and `ArrangeOverride` methods.

-Note that since an `SKCanvasElement` takes as much space as it can, it's not allowed to place an `SKCanvasElement` inside a `StackPanel`, a `Grid` with `Auto` sizing, or any other element that provides its child(ren) with infinite space.
-To work around this, you can explicitly set the `Width` and/or `Height` of the `SKCanvasElement`.
+Since `SKCanvasElement` is just a FrameworkElement, controlling the dimensions of the drawing area is done by manipulating the layout of the element, e.g. by overriding MeasureOverride and ArrangeOverride.

 ## Full example